Personality rights: Portugal

+Specifically regarding image rights, article 79 of the Portuguese Civil Code states that an image of a person cannot be published or exposed without their consent, even after the person's death (in which case the consent is to be obtained from existing family or heirs).
+However, consent is not needed for public personalities when in their public roles, for use in scientific, didactic or cultural purposes, or when the image is produced in a public setting.
+However, if the image harms the honor, reputation or decorum of the person it cannot be reproduced or exposed without consent.

 People's Republic of China

 In the People's Republic of China, rights of personality are established by statute.
 According to article 100 and 101 of the General Principle of Civil Law of the People's Republic of China, the right of name and the right of image are protected.
 It is prohibited to use another's image for commercial use without that person's consent.
 In the new Tort Liabilities Law which came into effect on Jan 1, 2021, the right of privacy is mentioned for the first time in the legislation.